oscarmires/BMT/clipping_modules/README.md

 ##  Use the Filtering Module
-Similarly, add the path to the repository to your interpreter (if you haven't already).
-Then, import the module and create an instance.
+Import the module and create an instance.
 For example:

 ```python
 import sys